ipeis/UG-VAE/README.md

 ## Examples
 UG-VAE  learns both local and global disentanglement from random batches of data in a fully unsupervised manner, which leads to  a promising performance in domain alignment and discovering non-trivial underlying structures.
-Some experiments are included in <code>exps/</code> dir.
+Some experiments are included in the
+<code>experiments/</code> folder.
 ### Interpolation
  In <code>experiments/interpolation.py</code> you have an implementation of the Experiment 4.1 of the <a href="https://arxiv.org/abs/2012.08234" target="_blank">paper</a>.
 By running:
 ```